sea-boat/TextAnalyzer/README.md

 ***SVM Classificator***

-this analyzer supports to classify text by svm. it involves vectoring the text. we can train the samples and then make a classification by the model.
+This analyzer supports to classify text by svm. it involves vectoring the text.
+We can train the samples and then make a classification by the model.

-for convenience,the model,tfidf and vector will be stored.
+For convenience,the model,tfidf and vector will be stored.

 ***kmeans clustering && xmeans clustering***

-this analyzer supports to clustering text by kmeans and xmeans.
+This analyzer supports to clustering text by kmeans and xmeans.

 ***vsm clustering***

-this analyzer supports to clustering text by vsm.
+This analyzer supports to clustering text by vsm.

+***part of speech tagging***
+It's implemented by HMM model and decoder by viterbi algorithm.

 # Dependence